Record turnover for VIKING

 2001 Relocation of the company headquarters from Kufstein, Austria to the Competence Centre for Lawn & Garden Equipment in Langkampfen, Austria

 2012 Expansion with an additional 16,000 m² of usable floorspace

 Lawn mowers, robotic mowers, ride-on mowers, garden shredders, scarifiers, tillers as well as numerous battery-powered and electrical products of the STIHL brand.

-VIKING was founded in 1981 in Kufstein, Austria, and succeeded in continuously expanding the production of its garden shredders.
+VIKING was founded in 1981 in Kufstein and was able to continuously expand the production of its garden shredders.
 Three years after the founding of the company, VIKING began developing its own line of lawn mowers in 1984.
 In 1992, following incorporation into the STIHL Group, the company completely renewed its garden tool range.